-iQ Trivia began in Canberra and now we’ve got show in Sydney, Goulburn and the Central Coast too.
+iQ Trivia began in Canberra and now we’ve got quizzes in Sydney, Goulburn and the Central Coast too.
 Our guiding principle is that a good trivia question is one that gets you talking with your friends.
 Whether they’re right or wrong, we want players engaged in interesting questions.

 At our first venue we built up a core of regular trivia players on what was otherwise a quiet night.
 On big nights we had over 100 in a relatively small venue.
 All of them spent money and most wound up having dinner.